Innocence Project Shares 9 Best Books of 2024

 As 2024 comes to a close, we’ve curated a list of the year’s most powerful books that shed light on wrongful conviction, criminal legal reform, and the fight for fairer, more compassionate, and equitable systems of justice for everyone.
 From moving poetry to compelling and insightful nonfiction, these books offer valuable perspectives on justice, the human consequences of a flawed criminal legal system, and the extraordinary tenacity and resilience of people caught in the system.

-Whether you’re searching for a meaningful holiday gift or a thought-provoking read to kick off the New Year, these books will deepen your understanding of the urgent work needed to advance justice.
+If you’re searching for a thought-provoking read to kick off the New Year, these books will deepen your understanding of the urgent work needed to advance justice.

 1. The Sing Sing Files: One Journalist, Six Innocent Men, and a Twenty-Year Fight for Justice by Dan Slepian